-Following absence from work for long periods due to ill health or injury, the state of the staff member's health will be reviewed by an Occupational Health Specialist, to ensure that they are capable of undertaking the tasks they are expected to perform when they return and that the work will not aggravate existing or past health conditions.
-Absence records are monitored and where the absence results from a stress related illness, staff are directed to the confidential Employee Assistance Service/Occupational Health Specialist as determined.
+Following absence from work for 4 or more weeks due to ill health or injury, the state of the staff member's health will be reviewed by an Occupational Health Specialist, to ensure that they are capable of undertaking the tasks they are expected to perform when they return and that the work will not aggravate existing or past health conditions.

+Absence records are monitored and whether the absence results from a stress related illness, staff are directed to the confidential Employee Assistance Service and are referred to an Occupational Health Specialist.
+Further and more detailed information is available at https://tus.ie/hr/current-staff/sick-leave/.